-Since this component has several tasks, the design is divided in three important parts: preprocessing, damaged area finder and papillary lines analyzer.
+Since this component has several tasks, the design is divided in three important parts: preprocessing, damaged area extractor and papillary lines analyzer.

 The preprocessing is responsible for changing input image to the point which allows the best possible detection.
 This means that fingerprint image undergoes several different changes that have a goal to remove noise and to transfer colors from shades of gray to only black and white color.
+The preprocessing is also responsible for detection of fingerprint area, i.e removal of background.

-The papillary lines analyzer transforms input image into a map of blocks and for every block determines if it is damaged.
-This map has two main usages.
-It is used at the end of disease detection process for filtering results.
-This means that every detected area needs to have at least one damaged block to be considered as disease.
-The Papillary lines analyzer is also used to determinate percent of damaged area in fingerprint image and to determinate if fingerprint can be reconstructed.
+The papillary lines analyzer is based on Orientation field algorithm and transforms input image into a map of blocks, where for every block determines if it is damaged.
+This map is later used to determinate the percent of damage in fingerprint and to determinate healthy and damaged parts of the fingerprint.

-Damage area finder is process which takes preprocessed fingerprint picture and extracts white areas in fingerprint that represent defects with very high probability.
+Damaged Area Extractor is process which takes preprocessed fingerprint picture and extracts white areas in fingerprint that represent defects with very high probability.
+The main goal of this component is to detect ubnormal white areas in fingerprint image.
+This means that Damaged Area Extractor designed in way to detected white areas that are not usual spaces between papillary lines.
 Output of this component is used by disease detection process.